OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 ================================================================================

 .. author's note: Location now focusing on Spearfish as there wasn't enough disc space for the full NC dataset.
+ Update osgeo-live8.5: light NC dataset is included

-To run GRASS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
+To run GRASS GIS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
 From the "Welcome to GRASS" window select the Spearfish dataset for the location, and "user1" for the mapset, then click on [*Start Grass*].